nadezhda-t/rsschool-cv/cv.md

 * __GitHub__: nadezhda-t

 # Summary
 My goal is to learn coding as well as I can.
 And I want to get knowledge and skills to be really good frontend developer.
+As Kent Beck said:

+> Make it work, make it right, make it fast.

 My passion is dogs (espacial German Shepherd dogs, i have one of them).

 # Skills